ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/02-Hello-World.md

 ## Testing the GraphQL Server

-With this we already have a working GraphQL server.
+With this, we already have a working GraphQL server.
 Let`s start it and explore how we can query our GraphQL schema.

 ```bash
 dotnet run
 ```

-By default the GraphQL server will listen on port 5000.
+By default, the GraphQL server will listen on port 5000.
 Open your web browser and open the following address: `http://localhost:5000/graphql`

-You will be greeted with Banana Cake Pop, our GraphQL IDE which allows you to explore the schema and write GraphQL queries.
+You will be greeted with Banana Cake Pop, our GraphQL IDE, which allows you to explore the schema and write GraphQL queries.

 ![Banana Cake Pop - Greeting Screen](images/bcp-1.png)

-Click on the `Create document` button to open a new document that will alow you to explore the schema.
+Click on the `Create document` button to open a new document that will allow you to explore the schema.

 ![Banana Cake Pop - Connection Settings Screen](images/bcp-2.png)